smokystonebits/creating_my_portfolio_website/README.md

-# practiceportfoliocode
+# Creating my portfolio website
-practicing HTML/CSS/JavaScript coding my portfolio website - take 1
+This repository is going to be the process of creating my portfolio website.
+I'm also using this project for my final in Web Development course at University of Minnesota.